MillaJAB/Tinkering/README.md

 Day 33: IT LOOKS LIKE THIS JOB THING IS HAPPENING!
 Day 38: Gave my notice at work!
 Day 46: Looking into sorting table by multiple criteria.
 Last day of work is tomorrow.

+4/9: First day of work at RetailMeNot.
+All the command line stuff I did today totally counts for Git work.